 See the picture?
 The powder must be done right or the jar won't fit all the food correctly.

 In 2 quart pot with lid, combine the rice bag contents with 3 cups hot water.
 Cover tightly and simmer very low heat 20 minutes.
 While the rice is cooking, combine the topping contents with 3 cups water and simmer low heat 15-20 minutes until vegetables and meat are hydrated and sauce thickens slightly.

-You can skip the bag step all together and just put the rice in the jar.
-In this version you would cook the rice and topping together and just eat them together like a casserole or skillet meal.
+You can skip the bag step altogether and just put the rice in the jar.
+In this version, you would cook the rice and top together and just eat them together like a casserole or skillet meal.

 This is how it looks when done that way.

 This can also be done as a Thai Chicken and Noodle in Peanut Sauce meal.
 It will have fewer servings, as it only will make 6 cups of prepared food with the noodles vs. the rice.
 However, I really like the noodle jars too.
 For this, use 1 1/2 cups (4 oz) broken linguine noodles instead of rice in the jar.